Van Life Insurance: The 7 Coverages Full-Timers Need

 Your standard auto policy was designed for a vehicle that sits in a driveway at night.
 When your van is your full-time home, several things change that most people don't find out until they file a claim.

 Be honest with your insurer.
-Some insurance companies don't know how to handle full-time van life and may not cover you properly — or at all — if you aren't upfront about how you use your vehicle.
+Some insurance companies don't know how to handle full-time van life.
+A few won't insure you at all if you don't have a traditional garaging address, and others may not cover you properly if you aren't upfront about how you use your vehicle.
 Not telling them is a risk you simply can't afford.
 It can mean a claim gets denied at the worst possible moment.

 Understand the four coverage types.
-Liability, collision, comprehensive, and uninsured/underinsured motorist coverage each protect you differently.
-Most people have a general sense of what these are — but when your van is your home, the stakes attached to each one are higher than they were when it was just a vehicle.
+Most people have a general sense of what these are, but when your van is your home, the stakes attached to each one are higher than they were when it was just a vehicle.

 Know whether your state allows RV classification.
-If your van has sleeping, cooking, and bathroom facilities, you may be able to reclassify it as a recreational vehicle.
-This can open up better insurance options worth knowing about.
+If your van has sleeping, cooking, and bathroom facilities, your state's DMV may allow you to reclassify it as a recreational vehicle.
+RV classification can open up better insurance options, including policies that cover campsite liability and the personal belongings inside your van, two gaps a standard auto policy leaves wide open.

 Probably Need: Coverage for Your Conversion Investment

-The Van Life Foundations Manual walks through exactly how to protect your conversion investment, what to document, and how to find insurers who understand modified vehicles.
+The Van Life Foundations Manual walks through exactly how to set this up, what to document, where to store it so it's accessible after a loss, and how to find and talk to insurers who understand modified vehicles.
 Get My Van Life Foundations Manual →

 Probably Need: Coverage for Your Personal Belongings